 A reluctant but engaging speaker, Luques explained how meeting and studying under Andy changed his life.
 The two met when Luques and his brother Zaccai were teenagers and part of the group, Latin Flavor.
 As fate would have it, Andy was a special guest with Ed Fast’s band.
-Afterward, he approached Luques, struck up a conversation and launched into a diatribe about the bass and how it should sound.
+Afterward, he approached Luques, struck up a conversation and launched into a diatribe about how the bass should sound.
 It was the beginning of a beautiful and enduring relationship.

 Luques, who was joined by the pianist Manuel Valera, the drummer Willie Martinez and the percussionist Camilo Molina performed tunes such as Orquesta Aragon’s Guajira con Tumbao, which Andy exposed him to as a teenager.
 Also, songs from the Fort Apache Band and Manny Oquendo and Libre’s repertoires and tunes with commanding bass lines and percussive elements.